 This majority recognises that this system will not provide for the public to directly elect individual Members.
-However, it is considered that Members would ultimately still be accountable to the electorate, because their performance as individual Members will have a bearing upon the votes cast for their parties, which in turn will determine their likelihood of election."51
+However, it is considered that Members would ultimately still be accountable to the electorate, because their performance as individual Members will have a bearing upon the votes cast for their parties, which in turn will determine their likelihood of election."

-114. In addition, the Committee's Report identified a range of strengths associated with a closed proportional list system, including:
+- 114. In addition, the Committee's Report identified a range of strengths associated with a closed proportional list system, including: - familiarity of the system to voters, as it is currently used in Senedd regional elections; - a single system for election to all Senedd seats;

-&lt;sup>51 Special Purpose Committee on Senedd Reform, Reforming our Senedd: A stronger voice for the people of Wales, Paras 73-78
+&lt;sup>52 Special Purpose Committee on Senedd Reform, Reforming our Senedd: A stronger voice for the people of Wales, Paras 73-78